duritong/ocp-handson-lab/content/index.md

       volumes:
       - name: config
         configMap:
-          name: example
+          name: file-content
 ```

-Afterwards the trigger will automaticall restart the config map.
+Afterwards the trigger will automaticall restart the deployed application.

 When changing the config map you need to restart the pod.

 ## Deployment Pipeline

 To get an overview on how to delier applications on OpenShift using built-in pipeline capabilities, we recommend to follow the official [Pipelines Tutorial](https://github.com/openshift/pipelines-tutorial#deploy-sample-application)